The Future of Small Businesses Understanding Current Trends and Upcoming Transitions

 Small businesses are crucial to our economy.
 They often serve as the first step on the ladder for entrepreneurship.
 Defined as privately owned corporations, partnerships, or sole proprietorships, a small business typically has fewer than 500 employees.
 This number varies based on country and industry, with the Small Business Administration (SBA) setting the threshold for the United States.

 As we look toward the future, understanding the trends and upcoming transitions within the small business landscape is essential.
-This article will highlight recent statistics, explore the challenges faced by business owners, and examine the impending retirements and transitions looming on the horizon.
+This article will highlight recent statistics, explore the challenges faced by business owners, and examine the impending retirements, layoffs, closures and transitions looming on the horizon.

 Current Statistics on Small Businesses